About Pathways to Progress

 We’re working with two large, non-profit care organisations to identify practical pathways to change - ways to improve people’s protection from poverty while working in social care.
 This includes exploring how better pay, secure hours, pensions, and other Fair Work standards can be achieved in practice.
 A key focus will be understanding how ready employers are to implement Living Hours.

-To ensure worker voices are at the heart of this project, we’ll be speaking directly with frontline care staff about their day-to-day experiences.
+To ensure worker voices are at the heart of this project, we are speaking directly with frontline care staff about their day-to-day experiences.
 We want to understand how low pay and job insecurity affect their lives and use their insights to shape meaningful change.

-We will carry out eight case studies with small and medium-sized care providers from both the voluntary and private sectors.
-These case studies will highlight a range of approaches, challenges, and successes, including examples from organisations working towards Living Wage Scotland accreditations.
+We are carrying out eight case studies with small and medium-sized care providers from both the voluntary and private sectors.
+These case studies highlight a range of approaches, challenges, and successes, including examples from organisations working towards Living Wage Scotland accreditations.

 Throughout the project, we’ll be gathering evidence on what works (and what gets in the way) to help others make improvements that enhance job quality across the social care sector.

-Our work will be guided by a Social Care Expert Group, which will provide advice, strengthen the project’s direction, and support the sharing of learning across the sector.
+Our work is guided by a Social Care Expert Group, who provide advice, strengthen the project’s direction, and support the sharing of learning across the sector.

 Sharing Learning